Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Dhaka is the primary financial, political, and cultural center of Bangladesh.
 Located on the coast, Chattogram (previously called Chittagong), the second largest economic and financial hub, hosts the country’s major seaport, which handles more than 90 percent of the country’s international trade.
 Both cities host stock exchanges.
 A future economic hub is expected to form south of Chattogram in Matarbari, where the country’s first deep water port is under construction.

-Two-way trade between the United States and Bangladesh reached $9.0 billion in 2019, an increase of 10.2 percent from the previous year.
-Bangladesh was the 46th largest trading partner of the United States in 2019.
-The country was the 60th largest export destination for the United States while it was the United States’ 38th largest supplier of goods imports.
+Two-way trade between the United States and Bangladesh reached $10.65 billion in 2021, an increase of 35 percent from the previous year when trade was impacted by COVID-19.
+Bangladesh was the 61st largest export destination for the United States while it was the United States’ 37th largest supplier of goods imports.
 The United States is Bangladesh’s largest single country export destination and the third largest source of imports for Bangladesh.